 Tentaka Organic Junmai

-One of the only organic sakes available outside of Japan, Tentaka Organic Junmai has carved itself a powerful niche among the top sake brands.
+Tentaka Organic Junmai is one of the only organic sakes available outside of Japan.
+It's carved itself a powerful niche among the top sake brands.

 Lovers of this top organic sake prize it for its clean natural flavors.
-With your first sip, you might find yourself savoring rice-like aromas with hints of mint & melon and a mildly smoky finish.
+With your first sip, you might find yourself savoring rice-like aromas.
+You'll enjoy hints of mint & melon and a mildly smoky finish.

 The higher acidity makes it perfect to pair with shellfish like shrimp or scallops.

-Tentaka Organic is the only sake available abroad with organic certifications from the United State, European Union, and Japan.
+Tentaka Organic is the only sake available abroad with organic certifications from the United States, European Union, and Japan.

 Nanbu Bijin AWA Sparkling

-Instead of popping a cork with your favorite champagne, why not pour a glass of bubbly Nanbu Bijin AWA Sparkling.
+Instead of popping a cork with your favorite champagne, pour a glass of bubbly Nanbu Bijin AWA Sparkling.

 Unlike sparkling wine, the best sparkling sakes have no added sugar, leaving all the wonderful flavors intact.